Polymer/old-docs-site/app/3.0/docs/es6.md

 ### Dynamic imports

-Dynamic imports is a language feature that enables lazy-loading of resources, replacing the functionality that was previously used for this in Polymer 2.x (`Polymer.importHref`).
+Dynamic import is a language feature that enables lazy-loading of resources, replacing the functionality that was previously used for this in Polymer 2.x (`Polymer.importHref`).

 The import operator acts like a function, and returns a `Promise`: